 More cancer clinical trials than any other South Florida hospital.
 If appropriate for your cancer and stage, our clinical trials provide you with the very newest ways to treat and potentially cure your cancer.

-One of only four designated Cancer Centers of Excellence in Florida.
+One of only six designated Cancer Centers of Excellence in Florida.
 We treat cancer, and only cancer, giving you the best potential outcomes.
 The likelihood of surviving cancer five years after treatment from a Dedicated Cancer Center is 17 percent higher than at other hospitals.

 Multidisciplinary care teams with nationally recognized expertise.
 Your care team is made up of experts in your exact type of cancer, and every single aspect of it.